Skip to content

 Setting up external data interfaces is a technical challenge that often leads to poor shipment visibility, invoice processing delays, and inaccurate billing.
 For example, without up-to-date shipment delivery status from carriers, freight bill auditors struggle to conduct timely and accurate freight audits.
 Moreover, integrating invoice data and shipment status between systems is time-consuming and costly.
 However, without proper system integration, auditors resort to manual website lookups or downloading and importing data into Excel workbooks.
 As a result, auditors, key stakeholders, and decision-makers do not have an unified view of either their shipping data, nor their financials.

 However, do not give up hope.
-There are many options to transfer data.
+There are increasingly many more options to choose from when transfering data.
 For details, see my article, The Best Ways To Access Data – Tech Solutions To Unlock Your Data Silos.

 7. Invoice Adjustments And Disputes Are Labor-Intensive With Low Financial Yield.